What Does FCW System Failed Mean And How Do You Fix It?

 • The manufacturer may have installed a specific speed range at which the FCW system works.

 Additional factors may also be involved.
-It is recommended to frequently stop at the nearest secure location and switch off your car.
+It is recommended to regularly stop at the nearest secure location and switch off your car.
 Remove any debris from your vehicle (if necessary) and restart it.

 The “FCW System Failed” message will often not reappear.
 You’ve done it.
 Give yourself a robust pat on the back, and get on with your day.

-If the mistake message persists, there’s a deeper issue.
+If the error message persists, there’s a deeper issue.

 FCW Sensor Failure